stevecalvopina-tech/Python-NLP-Fundamentals/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 This repository contains the materials for the D-Lab Python NLP Fundamentals workshop.

+## Prerequisites

 We recommend attending Python Fundamentals, Python Data Wrangling, and Python Machine Learning Fundamentals prior to this workshop.

 Check out D-Lab’s [Workshop Catalog](https://dlab-berkeley.github.io/dlab-workshops/) to browse all workshops, see what’s running now, and review prerequisites.